Skip to main content

 • Where you got in and out – To see if your timing matches your plan.

-• How much you risked – To catch if your biggest losses come from your biggest, most emotional bets.
+• How much you risked – To catch if your biggest losses come from your most emotional bets.

 • Your mood that day – To connect how you were feeling to the quality of your decisions.
 (Were you impatient?
 Overconfident?)